KULL-Centre/papers/2022/ML-ddG-Blaabjerg-et-al/README.md

 `make`; `make install` # This might give an error but provides the reduce executable in this directory<br/>

 ## Execution
-1. Execute the pipeline on using the python script `src/run_pipeline.py`.
+Execute the pipeline using the python script `src/run_pipeline.py`.